 The Best At Home Workout Equipment

-At Home Workout Equipment #1 Resistance Bands
+At Home Workout Equipment – Resistance Bands

 Bands are one of my favorite things to recommend for anyone working out at home or for those of my clients that travel a lot.
 Not only are they inexpensive but they take up virtually no room and you can do so many exercise with them (here’s a fun arm workout for example!).

 That said, I don’t recommend pilates bands.
 The tension just doesn’t stimulate your muscles as nicely as I would like.
 Instead,

 Green mini band these are perfect for all glute (bum!) and lower body exercises.
 I use these every single workout to give my glutes a nice hit.
-They are probably the cheapest and best piece of workout equipment you can grab.
+They are the cheapest and best piece of workout equipment you can grab.
 You’ll see me refer to them in almost every single workout video I love them that much!

 Truthfully, resistance bands are the piece of at home workout equipment I recommend the most.
-They’re insanely easy to use, low im pact and still give you a full workout.
+They’re insanely easy to use, low impact and still give you a full workout.